Lines Bros: Large road vehicles

 The British range of Tri-ang large scale pressed steel vehicles were produced from the early 1930s through until the mid-1970s.
-To the casual onlooker or collector in the world of old toys, these toys (not models!) are of no great interest, are crude by modern standards and only a few different types are commonly seen.
+To the casual onlooker or collector in the world of old toys, these toys are of no great interest, are crude by modern standards and only a few different types are commonly seen.

 The most common are the red-bonneted tipper lorry, the bonneted Shell tanker, breakdown lorry and the London Transport double decker bus, with a couple of cranes and a few Puff Puff railway engines.

 The full selection of pressed steel vehicles including the different types of cranes and trains consisted of over 200 different types.
 There were actually nine different series of lorries together with a series of buses, cranes and trains.
 Tri-ang was one of the largest toy producers in the world and their range of toys reflected this.

-The nine different ranges of Pressed Steel Toy Lorry were:
+The nine different ranges of pressed steel toy lorry were: